| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 of Seventh-day Adventist religious beliefs and Biblical lifestyle

+and how these were reflected in Three Angel's programming.
 The judge refused to take testimony on the very point on which

 Three Angel's case primarily hinged.
 The judge clearly saw the